Erin ”MamaKat” Walker – Executive Director

 Corporate Board of Directors

 Tracy Osborn – President

 Tracy started Camp Fire in Kindergarten, in 1985, when she became member of Sparks.
 Her Mom was her group leader and Tracy loved making new friends, being outdoors, and doing all of the arts and crafts that were included in the meetings.
 Her group then moved up to Bluebirds and Tracy was in her Camp Fire group until she was in the 7th grade (around 7 years).
 She grew up in Bothell WA and moved to the Bellingham area to attend Western Washington University.
 There, she received a Communication Degree with a minor in History.
 Tracy now works as a Senior Training Specialist for Peoples Bank and enjoys training and teaching her fellow employees different aspects of Banking.
-When she and her husband had their daughter, Taylor, Tracy could not wait to join another Camp Fire group so that her daughter could have the same fun experiences herself!
-Going to Camp Kirby is now one of the highlights of their year!
-She joined the Camp Fire Samish board in 2020 and is excited to share her Camp Fire experiences with the Camp Fire family as a whole.
+After having her daughter Taylor, Tracy could not wait to join another Camp Fire group so that her daughter could have the same fun experiences herself!
+Tracy joined the Camp Fire Samish Board in 2020 and is excited to share her Camp Fire experiences with the Camp Fire family as a whole.

 Kayla Hemmingson – Treasurer